adam-lafontaine/CMS/blog/posts/[011][Edge detection].md

 ![alt text](https://github.com/adam-lafontaine/CMS/raw/p11-edge-detection/blog/img/%5B011%5D/car_edges.bmp)

 Although there is no color in the image, much of the information is preserved.
-For instance, we can still tell that the image is of a car and its front dash and steering wheel.
-Edge detection is a useful tool in many image processing algorithms because it greatly simplifies an image while preserving important features.
+We can still tell that the image is of a car and its front dash and steering wheel.
+Edge detection greatly simplifies an image while preserving important features making it a very useful tool for many image processing algorithms.

 ### Image gradients

-Edge detection is done by calculating the change in pixel intensities over the region surrounding each pixel.
+Edge detection is done by first calculating the change in pixel intensities over the region surrounding each pixel.
 The change in intensity is called the gradient.
-If the gradient is high enough, the pixel is an edge.
-In this post we'll use grayscale images so that we only need to handle intensity differences for one channel.
+If the gradient is high enough, the pixel is at an edge.
+In this post we'll use grayscale images so that we only need to handle gradients for one channel.
 Methods can be developed for color images but simply converting the image to grayscale is often good enough.

 ```cpp
 #include <cstdint>